RefresherTowel/docs/pulse/index.md

 - **Simple cleanup helpers**
   - `PulseUnsubscribe(id, signal, [from], [tag])`
   - `PulseRemove(id)` for bulk removal (for example, in Destroy events).
+  - Weak references mean Pulse will try to prune dead listeners automatically, but explicit cleanup is still recommended in state/room transitions.

 - **Sender filtering (`from`)**
   Listeners can choose to only react to events from a specific sender id, or use `noone` to accept events from anyone.